github/docs/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or email address, without their explicit permission
 * Contacting individual members, contributors, or leaders privately, outside designated community mechanisms, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Bringing in topics, which is no way relevent
+* Publishing information, which could be propritory or not for everyones use

 ## Enforcement Responsibilities